-These devices have two modes of operation: In the IDT Standard Mode, the first word written to an empty FIFO is deposited into the memory array.
+These devices have two modes of operation: In the IDT Standard mode, the first word written to an empty FIFO is deposited into the memory array.
 A read operation is required to access that word (along with all other words residing in memory).
-In the First Word Fall Through Mode (FWFT), the first long-word (36-bit wide) written to an empty FIFO appears automatically on the outputs, no read operation required (Nevertheless, accessing subsequent words does necessitate a formal read request).
+In the First Word Fall Through mode (FWFT), the first longword (36-bit wide) written to an empty FIFO appears automatically on the outputs, no read operation is required (Nevertheless, accessing subsequent words does necessitate a formal read request).
 The state of the BE/FWFT pin during FIFO operation determines the mode in use.

 Each FIFO has a combined Empty/Output Ready Flag (EFA/ORA and EFB/ORB) and a combined Full/Input Ready Flag (FFA/IRA and FFB/IRB).

-The EF and FF functions are selected in the IDT Standard Mode.
-EF indicates whether or not the FIFO memory is empty.
-FF shows whether the memory is full or not.
-The IR and OR functions are selected in the First Word Fall Through Mode.
+The \overline{EF} and \overline{FF} functions are selected in the IDT Standard mode. \overline{EF} indicates whether or not the FIFO memory is empty. \overline{FF} shows whether the memory is full or not.
+The IR and OR functions are selected in the First Word Fall Through mode.
 IR indicates whether or not the FIFO has available memory locations.
 OR shows whether the FIFO has data available for reading or not.
 It marks the presence of valid data on the outputs.

-Each FIFO has a programmable Almost-Empty flag (AEA and AEB) and a programmable Almost-Full flag (AFA and AFB).
-AEA and AEB indicate when a selected number of words written to FIFO memory achieve a predetermined "almost-empty state".
-AFA and AFB indicate when a selected number of words written to the memory achieve a predetermined "almost-full state".
+Each FIFO has a programmable Almost-Empty flag (\overline{AEA} and \overline{AEB}) and a programmable Almost-Full flag (\overline{AFA} and \overline{AFB}). \overline{AEA} and \overline{AEB} indicate when a selected number of words remain in the FIFO memory. \overline{AFA} and \overline{AFB} indicate when the FIFO contains more than a selected number of words.

 FFA/IRA, FFB/IRB, AFA and AFB are two-stage synchronized to the port clock that writes data into its array.
 EFA/ORA, EFB/ORB, AEA and AEB are two-stage synchronized to the port clock that reads data from its array.
-Programmable offsets for AEA, AEB, AFA and AFB are loaded in parallel using Port A or in serial via the SD input.
+Program-mable offsets for AEA, AEB, AFA and AFB are loaded in parallel using Port A or in serial via the SD input.
 The Serial Programming Mode pin (SPM) makes this selection.
 Three default offset settings are also provided.
 The AEA and AEB threshold can be set at 8, 16 or 64 locations from the empty boundary and the AFA and AFB threshold can be set at 8, 16 or 64 locations from the full boundary.
-All these choices are made using the FS0 and FS1 inputs during Master Reset.
+All these choices are made using the FSO and FS1 inputs during Master Reset.

 Two or more devices may be used in parallel to create wider data paths.
 If, at any time, the FIFO is not actively performing a function, the chip will automatically power down.
 During the power down state, supply current consumption (Icc) is at a minimum.
-Initiating any operation (by activating control inputs) will immediately take the device out of the Power Down state.
+Initiating any operation (by activating control inputs) will immediately take the device out of the power down state.

-The IDT723624/723634/723644 are characterized for operation from $0^{\circ}$ C to $70^{\circ}$ C. They are fabricated using IDT's high speed, submicron CMOS technology.
+The IDT72V3624/72V3634/72V3644 are characterized for operation from 0°C to 70°C. Industrial temperature range (-40°C to +85°C) is available.
+They are fabricated using IDT's high speed, submicron CMOS technology.